 As testing for stationarity is a crucial part of time series analysis, testing for unit roots using the right method is very important in this process.
 Structural break unit root test proposed by Carrion-i-Silvestre, Kim and Perron (2009) was used for this purpose.
-The stationarity levels are given in Table 7.
+The stationarity levels are given in Error!
+Not a valid bookmark self-reference.
 The variables are stationary at different levels, thus their level values or first differences were used in time-varying causality analysis according to these results.